Updated 12/23/15; 9/15/2018 2/20/2020

 According to an article entitled “7 Criteria for Effective Feedback“, by David Cummings, the article implies that good feedback should be interactive.

-Interestingly, in many training classes, whether instructor-led classroom or virtual learning event, the feedback is predominantly written and received with little or no interactivity.
+Interestingly, in many training classes, whether a live instructor-led classroom or virtual learning event, the feedback is predominantly written and received with little or no interactivity.